 Gale Whitman is a farm girl from the Nebraska panhandle.
 She studied biology and art at Hastings College, and received a masters in anatomy/medical illustration from Colorado State University in 1993.
-After a decade working as a medical illustrator she started a family and ventured into more expressive art.
-Gale enjoyed having a studio in the Poudre River Art Center of Fort Collins from 2009-2014.
-She illustrated a children's book The Man From Space, self-published with the author in 2012, and co-created Good Day: Poetry and Images for Seasons of Optimism, self-published with the poet in 2014.
+After a decade working as a medical illustrator she stepped back to start a family and began her venture into expressive art.
+While Gale had a studio in the Poudre River Art Center of Fort Collins, she illustrated a children's book The Man From Space, self-published with the author in 2012, and co-created Good Day: Poetry and Images for Seasons of Optimism, self-published with the poet in 2014.

-Join Gale in letting your heART sing!
+Join Gale in following your heART!